Juice orange (1 piece)

 Pair with Protein

-Incorporate a source of protein such as a handful of nuts or a serving of Greek yogurt when consuming orange juice.
-This can help slow down the absorption of sugar.
+Include a source of protein like a handful of nuts or a piece of cheese when you consume the orange juice.
+Protein can help slow down the absorption of sugars.

-Engage in light physical activity, such as a short walk, after consuming orange juice.
-This can help your body utilize the sugar more effectively.
+Engage in light physical activity like walking after consuming orange juice to help your body utilize the sugars more effectively.

 Discover